 Created by: Isaac Aptaker & Elizabeth Berger

-Based on Love, Simon by: Elizabeth Berger & Isaac Aptaker
+Based on: Simon vs. the Homo Sapiens Agenda by Becky Albertalli; Love, Simon by Elizabeth Berger & Isaac Aptaker

 Starring: Michael Cimino, George Sear, Rachel Hilson, Bebe Wood, Anthony Turpel, Isabella Ferreira, Ana Ortiz, James Martinez, Mason Gooding, Mateo Fernandez, Nick Robinson